Using an eSIM on a Windows laptop or tablet

 You can switch between eSIM profiles if you have multiple data plans.

-2. Select Network & Internet.
+2. select Network & Internet

-4. Go to Manage eSIM profiles.
+4. select Manage eSIM profiles

-5. Select the profile you want to use.
+5. select the profile you want to use

 Remove an eSIM Profile